 - Possibility of interaction of the operators with their experiment.

 During a parabolic flight not only microgravity and normal gravity conditions are experienced: each parabola consists of three phases, the microgravity phase being in the middle.
 During the two other phases (i.e., the pull-up and the pull-out) the occupants are subjected to around 2 times the force of gravity.
-Experiments can therefore be designed to take advantage of these 2g phases, or at least they should not be negatively influenced by them.
+Experiments can therefore be designed to take advantage of these 1.8 g phases, or at least they should not be negatively influenced by them.
 You can find more details on the parabolic manoeuvre here.

-It is important to note that the transitions between the 2g and the microgravity phases are not instantaneous.
-At the end of the pull-up phase, when the plane is flying at a pitch-angle of around 47º, the pilots manoeuvre to cancel the lift generated by the wing by inclining the plane along its pitch axis to have the angle of attack of the wing equals zero) while the flight engineer reduces the thrust from the engines to compensate the small drag generated in this configuration.
+It is important to note that the transitions between the 1.8 g and the microgravity phases are not instantaneous.
+At the end of the pull-up phase, when the plane is flying at a pitch-angle of 50º, the pilots manoeuvre to cancel the lift generated by the wing by inclining the plane along its pitch axis to have the angle of attack equal to zero.
+At the same time, the flight engineer reduces the thrust from the engines to compensate the small drag generated in this configuration.
 This procedure is carried out as quickly as possible and, as a result, short phases of negative g (gravity pulling upwards) may be experienced.
 This transition phase lasts approximately 3 seconds.

 As in any type of flight, mechanical vibrations caused by engines and shocks in the plane are also present but in this case they are noticeably higher due to the performance of the plane and the nature of the flight.
 Consequently, experimenters must pay special attention to the design of the experiment set-up in order to prevent vibrations from, for example, distorting the results or spoiling the samples (e.g. sensitive optical devices).